X-LANCE/Mobile-Env/README.md

 #pip insall mobile-env-rl
 ```

-~~or clone the repository and build locally.~~
+~~or clone the repository and build locally.~~ Clone the repository and build

-Clone the repository and build locally (the proto files need to be compiled
+locally (the proto files need to be compiled locally):
-locally).

 ```sh
 git clone https://github.com/X-LANCE/Mobile-Env